Skip to main content

 Revolutionary technique from WEINMANN

 For decades, ventilation with continuous chest compressions has presented a challenge in CPR.
-This is because in addition to the need to maintain both the circulation of blood and perfusion, blood requires the best possible oxygenation.
+This is because in addition to the need to maintain both the circulation of blood and perfusion, blood requires the best possible oxygenation and CO2 elimination.

 This is where CCSV comes in: Simple to operate and perfectly integrated in the resuscitation sequence, MEDUMAT Standard² in CCSV mode ensures optimal oxygenation and decarboxylation of blood during CPR!

-Fully automated CPR not only enables us to concentrate on diagnosing and treating the cause of the cardiac arrest.
-It also allows us to transport a cardiac arrest patient for a definitive intervention.
+Fully automated CPR not only allows us to focus on diagnosing and treating the cause of the cardiac arrest, it also allows us to transport a patient in cardiac arrest to a definitive intervention.
 For me, CCSV is the ultimate bridge to the cath lab or ECMO.

 How CCSV works

-In conventional ventilation, the heart and the pulmonary vessels in the thorax are compressed during chest compressions, but the rise in intrathoracic pressure causes air to escape from the lungs, inhibiting the effect of pressure buildup and thus reducing cardiac output.
+During chest compressions, the lungs are compressed as well as the heart.
+However, this reduction in intrathoracic pressure causes air to escape from the lungs, inhibiting the effect of blood pressure buildup and thus reducing cardiac output.

-In ventilation during CPR under CCSV, a pressure-controlled mechanical breath is executed to synchronize with the chest compression performed, preventing any volume of gas escaping from the thorax; the increased pressure in the lungs ensures more vigorous compression of the heart during chest compressions.
-Cardiac output rises, ensuring improved gas exchange.
+In ventilation during CPR with CCSV, a pressure-controlled mechanical breath is executed in synchrony with the chest compression, preventing any volume of gas escaping from the thorax; the increased pressure in the lungs ensures more vigorous compression of the heart.
+Arterial blood pressure increases and oxygenation and ventilation are improved compared to conventional methods such as IPPV.
+1.2

 In the decompression phase, the device automatically switches to expiration to force air out of the lungs.
-At the same time, intrathoracic pressure drops and venous return to the heart proceeds unhindered.
+Intrathoracic pressure decreases and venous return to the heart can occur unhindered.

 Conventional ventilation